 As with every community event, we take your security very seriously.
 Please make sure to have your tickets with you (either on your smartphone or a hard copy printout) and bring a valid government-issued ID.
-No backpacks, oversized bags, bottles, or any item that can be used as a weapon is allowed inside the venue.
-Bags will be searched, and everyone will go through a security line and metal detector during registration.
+No strollers, folding chairs, backpacks, oversized bags, bottles, or any item that can be used as a weapon is allowed inside the venue.
+Bags will be searched and larger bags will be held for pickup after the event.
+Everyone will go through a security line and metal detector during registration.

 Please visit houseofblues.com/support/safety for more information.

 Where is House of Blues and how do I get there?